-It is a shocking statistic: In their annual Retirement Confidence Survey the Employee Benefit Research Institute found that only 45 percent of workers in 2016 had total savings and investments of more than $25,000.
-A total of 27 percent said that they had less than $1,000 in savings.
+It is a shocking statistic: In their 2017 Retirement Confidence Survey, the Employee Benefit Research Institute found that 47 percent of workers had total savings and investments of less than $25,000.
+A total of 24 percent said that they had less than $1,000 in savings.

 The truth is, retirement is not inexpensive, even if you do not have a mortgage to pay or significant credit card debt.
 Consider medical costs.
 Fidelity Investments found that a couple retiring in 2016 at age 65 with no employer-provided health care coverage will need $260,000 in savings to fund out-of-pocket medical expenses during their retirement years.

 The good news?
-Even if you've been lax in saving for retirement, you can still take steps to increase the amount of money available to you after you quit working.
+Even if you have been lax in saving for retirement, you can still take steps to increase the amount of money available to you after you quit working.
 Here is what you should be doing at every stage of your working life to save for retirement.

 Just getting started

 Admittedly, it is not easy to think about saving for retirement when you are just getting started on your job.
-However, there are certain steps you can take today to boost the odds that you'll have enough money to enjoy your retirement years.
+However, there are specific steps you can take today to boost the odds that you will have enough money to enjoy your retirement years.

 Step one?
 Participate in your company's 401(k) plan if it offers one.
 Moreover, participate completely; max out your regular contributions.
-Money that is automatically deducted from your paycheck will not be missed.
-However, you'll certainly appreciate it once you retire.
+You will not miss money that is deducted from your paycheck automatically.
+However, you will undoubtedly appreciate it once you retire.

 Next, invest in a traditional or Roth IRA or a combination of the two.
-This allows you to save money for your retirement years on a tax-deferred basis.
+That allows you to save money for your retirement years on a tax-deferred basis.

 The other important step to take at this stage?
 Practice sound financial habits.
 You do not want to enter your retirement years burdened by credit card debt.
-The less consumer debt you generate during your 20s, the better off you'll be as retirement nears.
+The less consumer debt you generate during your 20s, the better off you will be as retirement nears.

-Armed with this information, you can sketch out a rough figure of how much you'll need to save to reach your retirement goals.
+Armed with this information, you can sketch out a rough figure of how much you will need to save to reach your retirement goals.